Social Media Tips & Strategies

 Safeguarding your social media presence is an ongoing process, not a one-time task.
 By combining strong credentials and 2FA with regular audits of your apps and security settings, you dramatically reduce your risk and create a more resilient online brand.
 These habits go a long way in building a strong foundation to ensure that the content and communities you've worked hard to build remain secure.

-We know that juggling multiple social platforms often means juggling a lot of logins and permissions, which can be a security risk in its own right.
-That's one of the reasons we built Postbase to provide a centralized and secure hub to manage everything.
+We know that juggling multiple social platforms often leads to juggling many logins and permissions, which can be a security risk.
+That's why we built Postbase to provide a centralized and secure hub to manage everything.
 By keeping your accounts steadily connected and reducing the need to log in constantly across different devices and platforms, we provide a more reliable and secure way to oversee your content calendar and engagement without exposing your accounts to unnecessary risk.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.